Tomato Pesto Pizza, My Favorite Basil Pesto Recipe, & The Simplest Tomato Salad

 I've become so absentminded lately that I'm starting to wonder if my body has been taken over by a pod person who only lets my real mind out maybe once or twice a week.

-Pesto recipes abound, but this one is different than most: it calls for almonds and tomatoes, and a relatively small amount of olive oil.
+Basil pesto recipes abound, but this one is different than most: it calls for almonds and tomatoes, and a relatively small amount of olive oil.
 I love olive oil as much as the next person, but some pesto recipes call for 2 cups of basil and 1 cup of olive oil.
-They taste sublime (how could they not?), but personally I'd rather consume all those extra calories in the form of a piece of pie, and my recipe lets you do just that.
+They taste sublime (how could they not?), but personally I'd rather consume all those extra calories in a piece of pie, and my recipe lets you do just that.

-It's adapted from one I found in The Sonoma Diet, a book I highly recommend for anyone who loves good food, even if you aren't trying to lose weight, and it caught my eye because it called for pine nuts or almonds.
-I never put pine nuts in my pesto because I don't particularly care for them, and around here they're frightfully expensive.
-Almonds, however, I like, and compared to pine nuts they're a bargain.
-I'd never thought to use them in pesto, but I was thrilled with the results.
-I've even used roasted & salted almonds instead of toasting raw ones--yum.
+The idea of using almonds came from a pesto recipe I found in The Sonoma Diet, a delicious cookbook for anyone who loves good food, even if you aren't trying to lose weight.
+I don't care for pine nuts, but I'd never thought to use almonds in pesto, and I was thrilled with the results.
+I like using roasted and salted almonds.

-4 ounces fresh basil leaves (about 4 cups packed, but it's best if you weigh it)
+4 ounces fresh basil leaves (about 4 cups packed, but it's best if you weigh it; I love my Oxo 11-pound digital scale)

 10 ounces fresh tomatoes (about 3 smallish) any kind, quartered